Surprising Yoga Retreats and

 Other fab places to eat:

 Sibling, a not for profit cafe in 611 Nicholson Street, North Carlton.
 (Tram 96 will take you straight there.)
 100% of their profits go to charity partners.
-They also operate a volunteer program for 60 volunteers a week which focuses upon speciality hospitality training, capacity building & social inclusivity.
+They also operate a volunteer program for 60 volunteers a week which focuses on speciality hospitality training, capacity building & social inclusivity.

 And while you’re in fab Fitzroy (Northern Melbourne) check out Rose Street: you’ll find plenty of the street art that Melbourne is famous for and you’ll get to browse the Rose Street artist market, open each Sat and Sun from 10am until 4pm.

-place called Govinda which is a hidden gem.
+place called Govinda which is another hidden gem.
 Perfect for an individual stay or join one of their retreats.
 Every day they offer three yoga classes, two kirtans, one workshop, and 3 delicious vegan meals!
 Just an hour (drive or by train) out of Sydney.

 Now over to you!